A member of the huntin' shootin' fishin' brigade, this ex-army gentleman farmer hasn't let the ban dampen his enthusiasm for riding to hounds.

 - Jane Sterling (Former wife)

-- Eleanor Sterling (Daughter)
+- Eleanor Sterling (Favourite daughter)

 Michael was born in Brighton and educated at Cranleigh School.
 He entered the acting profession in 1967 at the Alhambra Theatre, Bradford in An Ideal Husband by Oscar Wilde.
 There followed years in rep around the country before he joined the Radio Drama Company at the BBC in the early seventies.